Traveling to the UK has been a goal of mine for many years. At the age of 34, I applied for my first US Passport, and set my sights on Britain.

 The moat and the hollowed husk of this once grand place have been well-maintained by English Heritage.
 Standing inside the ruins, and using a bit of imagination, one can envision where the timbers had stretched from wall-to-wall to form floors, and where a series of hearths on each of the floors might have been the centerpieces of the bedchambers.
 Even impressions of spiraling staircases can be made out in the shells of the towers.

 Standing proud above the trees just across the street, a church bell-tower could be spied from the windows of Nunney Castle—this was the Church of All Saints, our next stop.

 I felt such a deep tranquility on the church grounds—the air was cool and a gentle breeze coursed among the trees, bluebells, and tombstones.
 There was a definite, impalpable sense of peace enveloping the church, and I wasn’t the only one who felt it.

 The doors were open to anyone to come in and look around, or pray.
 A lectern with the golden eagle of John the Apostle presided over the pews, and an altar room was positioned in the back.
 A large, wooden crucifix with a beautiful carving of Christ hung in the arched doorway to the altar room.

-Obviously, religion was very important to the Praters.
-Inside of this church, where no doubt my ancestors worshiped, Richard Prater and his wife are entombed alongside another related family, the Paulets, as well as the castle builder Sir John Delamere.
-The remains are entombed within stone slabs adorned with effigies of their likenesses.
+Inside of this church, where no doubt my ancestors worshiped, some of them are entombed as well as the castle builder Sir John Delamere.
+The remains are interred within stone slabs adorned with effigies of their likenesses.
 The tombs rest beneath a large window, just to the side of the church organ.